Auburn Placer Performing Arts Center

 2 people favorited this theater

-In March, 2006 the State Theater was purchased by The Auburn Placer Performing Arts Center, Inc., a local non-profit group.
-APPAC plans to reconstruct the State Theater as a local performing arts and cultural center that will be home to the Auburn Symphony and feature a variety of entertainment types.
+In March, 2006 the State Theatre was purchased by The Auburn Placer Performing Arts Center, Inc., a local non-profit group.
+APPAC plans to reconstruct the State Theatre as a local performing arts and cultural center that will be home to the Auburn Symphony and feature a variety of entertainment types.
 The intent is to stay as closely as possible to the historic layout, including a reconstruction of the balcony.

 In June 2008 the facade was restored to its 1937 likeness and a marquee and vertical blade sign installed.
 It reopened in October 2014.

 Just login to your account and subscribe to this theater